 Discrete Device Assignment – Windows Server 2016, Windows 10 and Windows Server 2012 R2 with an update.

 vSphere is VMWare’s product which uses their ESX hypervisor.

 This comes in three different versions that offer access to different features and different maximum amounts.
 These are Standard, Enterprise Plus, and Operations Management Enterprise Plus.

 We will list some of the features again, and highlight what the differences may be with the different versions of vSphere.

 Some of the features are:

 vMotion – a live VM migration.
-Enterprise Plus and Ops Management Enterpise Plus give you long distance options such as between different datacenters.
+Enterprise Plus and Ops Management Enterprise Plus give you long distance options, such as between different datacenters.

-vSphere Repliaction – as the name suggests, this is a VM data replication over LAN or WAN.
+vSphere Replication – as the name suggests, this is a VM data replication over LAN or WAN.

 Distributed Resource Scheduler (DRS) – automatic load balancing across hosts – only in Enterprise Plus and Ops Management Enterprise Plus.